netgroup/rose/docs/rose-vm.md

-# ROSE ready-to-go Virtual Machine
+# ROSE ready-to-go Virtual Machine (rose-srv6)

-A ready-to-go Virtual Machine is available, to be used for tutorial and/or development purposes.
+A ready-to-go Virtual Machine is available for tutorial and development purposes.

-The ROSE VM includes an integrated development and test environment, based on Mininet and the Linux kernel for the SRv6 data plane.
+The rose-srv6 VM includes an emulated network environment based on Mininet and relies on the Linux kernel for implementing the SRv6 data plane.

+In the control plane, the Linux nodes offers a gRPC southbound API to a controller developed in python.

 ## How to install